-Value Description 00h Do not use end-to-end logical block protection 01h Use the Reed-Solomon CRC (see ECMA-319) as the end-to-end logical block protec- tion information.
-02h Use the 4-byte Fibre Channel CRC (see FC-FS-2) as the end-to-end logical block pro- tection information.
-EDITOR'S NOTE: If nobody comes forward with a desire to keep this method it will be removed.
+Value Description 00h Do not use logical block protection 01h Use the Reed-Solomon CRC (see ECMA-319) as the logical block protection information.
+Use the 4-byte Fibre Channel CRC (see FC-FS-2) as the logical block protection information.
+02h EDITOR'S NOTE: If nobody comes forward with a desire to keep this method it will be removed.
 03h - FFh Reserved